elizabethsztan/symbolic_distillation_GNNs/simulations/README.md

 X, y = load_data('datasets/file_name.pt')
 ```

-The data, `X`
+The input variables, `X`
-- of shape (num_datapoints, num_particles, params)
+- of shape (num_datapoints, num_particles, particle_features)
-- params contains (x, y, dx, dy, charge, mass), if in 2D
+- particle_features contains (x, y, dx, dy, charge, mass), if in 2D

 The target variables, `y`
 - of shape (num_datapoints, num_particles, 2)
-- last dimension is acceleration in x and y
+- last dimension is acceleration in x and y (if in 2D)